FabioCanavarro/UnitOS/README.md

 1.  **Prerequisites:**
     * Rust (nightly is recommended)
-    * bootimage (as current version is needed and the project uses an older version)
+    * bootimage (as latest version is needed but the project uses an older version)
     * Qemu (Needed unless ran in a real hardware)

 2.  **Clone the repository:**